SV-stark/PodTrail/README.md

 ## 📖 Overview

 **PodTrail** is a lightweight Android application designed for podcast enthusiasts who value simplicity and privacy.
-Built with modern Android technologies, it offers a seamless experience for subscribing to, managing, and listening to your favorite podcasts.
+Built with modern Android technologies, it offers a seamless experience for tracking your favorite podcasts.

 ## ✨ Features